Changeling’s Guide to Discord for Screen Reader Users: Chatting

 Regardless of whether or not you can send messages, you can read the messages of a channel if you have access.
 The first thing you’ll encounter is a button that has the name of the server, and it will be collapsed by default.
 Remember, this is what you would click to adjust server settings.

-Following that are buttons for muting, deafening, and your user settings.
+Following that is the user area and all of the options it contains.
 The quick switcher comes next, which you can also access by pressing Control+K. After all of these things, you will encounter a notification of new unread messages if there are any.
-You can press Escape to mark a channel read, or Shift+Escape to mark all the messages in a server as read.
+You can press Escape to mark a channel read, or Shift+Escape to mark all the messages in a server as read. you can also press Tab at the top of the window to enter keyboard navigation mode, and use F6 to move between the servers, channels, and messages lists for the currently selected channel.

 The next section has a list of channel categories and the channels within them.
-At the time of this writing, the screen readers cannot tell the difference between the categories and the channels, showing them all as buttons.
-If you see something like “Text channels”, or “Voice Channels,” those are definitely categories, but anything beyond that is guesswork.
-For this reason, I strongly recommend you become extremely comfortable with the quick switcher, or use Alt along with the up or down arrows to move between channels.
-If you want to see which channels have unread messages, you can move between them with Alt along with Shift and the up or down arrows.
+Categories present buttons, and the channels within present as links if they are text channels, or buttons if they are voice channels.
+For a smoother experience, use the quick switcher, or use Alt along with the up or down arrows to move between channels.
+If you want to see which channels have unread messages, you can move between them with Alt combined with Shift and the up or down arrows.

 A Word About NSFW Channels